techlab/jquery-smartcart/README.md

-# SmartCart v3-Alpha1
+# SmartCart v3-Alpha
-#### The best jQuery shopping cart plugin with Bootstrap support.
+#### The awesome jQuery Shopping Cart Plugin with PayPal payment support.

 > Notice:- This is an alpha release for preview and tests, some or many functionalities may not work as expected.
 > Usage on production environment is not recommended unless tested well.